< Go to Avalanche Airbag

 Comfort and Fit

 One of the trimmer riding packs, the Patrol 24 snugged right against your back and was one of the better packs to ride and ski with.
 The North Face Patrol 24 is available in two sizes, a S/M and a M/L The size Small will fit many narrower shoulder folks and even many smaller women.
 The larger size will fit most people up to 6'4", depending on torso length.
 The Patrol 24 features nicely articulated shoulder straps that fit medium to wider torsos.
 The Patrol 24 has one of the better flexing frames, offering freedom of movement, but it is still able to carry a small backcountry load.
 This frame wouldn't handle a big load.
 But with only 24L it's hard to overfill it.
 The Patrol moved with us through bumps and jump-turned wonderfully down steep gulleys.

 We liked the Patrol 24's overall pack design.
 One of our favorite features was its deep and easy-to-use safety gear pocket.
 We treated this like a "wet pocket" and it easily swallowed our shovel, probe, saw and skins.
 This was nice because we didn't have to put our snowy shovel or damp skins into the main compartment with our puffy coat or our extra gloves.
-Only the Back Country Access Float 32, ABS Vario 30 and the ABS Vario 40 had as nice a safety gear pocket.
-We liked the Patrol 24's snow safety gear pocket far more than those on the Snowpulse Lifebag Lite 35 or the Mammut Ride RAS.
+Only the Back Country Access Float 32 had as nice a safety gear pocket.
+We liked the Patrol 24's snow safety gear pocket far more than those on the Mammut Light Removable Airbag or the Mammut Ride RAS and thought it was about the same as our Editors' Choice the Black Diamond Halo 28 JetForce.